godotengine/godot-docs/tutorials/2d/using_tilesets.rst

 this quickly becomes tedious.
 Handling this situation with procedurally generated levels can also be difficult and require a lot of code.

-Godot offers *terrains* to perform this kind of tile connections automatically.
+Godot offers *terrains* to perform this kind of tile connection automatically.
 This allows you to have the "correct" tile variants automatically used.

 Terrains are grouped into terrain sets.
 Each terrain set is assigned a mode from